Chad entry requirements for Peru passport holders

 May be checked

 Peruvian passport holders need a visa to enter Chad.
-Apply for an eVisa online before you travel — it's the simplest option.
-Processing takes a few business days, so plan ahead.
-You'll need to show the approval letter at immigration in N'Djamena.
+The simplest option is to apply for an eVisa online before you travel — it takes just a few business days to process.
+Plan ahead and have your approval letter ready to show at immigration in N'Djamena.

 Entry requirements